 At a glance

 Cross-engine gauge estimating how much of your branded paid spend on Microsoft Advertising is buying clicks you would likely have won for free.
 Branded keywords on Bing that also rank top organically, often on Google as well, mean you are paying for visitors who were already coming to you.
 A high reading is the signal to pause Bing branded or restrict it to genuinely incremental clicks, for example when a competitor is bidding on your brand.
-This card joins Microsoft branded search performance against organic ranking signals, a cross-channel view neither the ad account nor a rank tracker shows alone.
+This card joins Microsoft branded search performance against organic ranking signals, a cross-platform view neither the ad account nor a rank tracker shows alone.

 Calculation